 - a.
 The poles must not be longer than the competitor's body height, measured by placing the pole tip on the ski in front of the binding; - b.
 The pole must have a fixed length: the shaft must not be telescoping or of variable length; - c.
-The poles must not have any energy source to improve push, such as springs or other mechanical devices: - d.
+The poles must not have any energy source to improve push, such as springs or other mechanical devices; - d.
 There is no upper or lower weight limit for poles; - e.
-The poles may be asymmetrical: there can be a distinct right and left hand pole: - f.
+The poles may be asymmetrical: there can be a distinct right and left hand pole; - f.
 The pole must not cause changes to the competition conditions such as changes to track or snow conditions; - g.
 The hand grip must be permanently fastened to the shaft.
 There are no restrictions concerning its shape, construction or materials; - h.
 The strap must be connected to the handgrip or the shaft but may be detachable.
 It can be adjustable both in length and width.
 There are no restrictions on materials: - i.
-There are no limitations on the shape or materials of the shaft, or on the mass distribution:
+There are no limitations on the shape or materials of the shaft, or on the mass distribution; - j.
+Exchangeable baskets with different geometric features and materials to match different snow characteristics are allowed; - k.
+The tip may be connected at any angle to the shaft.
+One or more tips are allowed.
+There are no restrictions on materials.